Code-Institute-Submissions/ahmedaboujeeb-milestone2/README.md

     - Cards unclickable.
     - Start button disabled.
     - Click on reset button to start a new game.
- -

 ### Maps

  - Zoom in, Zoom out.
  - Satellite veiw.
- - Click on Google logo to go seperate tab.
+ - Click on Google logo to open Google maps in a new tab.
  - Full screen.
  - Cluster buttons (all 3).
+ - Navigate and move the map around.

 ### Responsivity